shper/TKMavenPlugin/README.md

 ### Step 3

-Add the shper extension to your `build.gradle`:
+Add the tkmaven extension to your `build.gradle`:

 ```
 apply plugin: 'tk-maven'